NeverGET/trendankara-mobile/docs/STORE_RELEASE_CHECKLIST.md

 ## 🚀 Ready to Submit When:

 1. ✅ Privacy policy page is live at https://trendankara.com/privacy-policy
+2. ✅ iOS build errors resolved and app builds successfully
-2. ✅ EAS credentials are configured in `eas.json`
+3. ⏳ EAS credentials are configured in `eas.json`
-3. ✅ Screenshots and store metadata are ready
+4. ⏳ Screenshots and store metadata are ready
-4. ✅ VERBIS registration is completed
+5. ⏳ VERBIS registration is completed
-5. ✅ App is thoroughly tested
+6. ⏳ App is thoroughly tested
-6. ✅ Content rating is understood (will be filled during submission)
+7. ✅ Content rating is understood (will be filled during submission)

 ---